-Everything about Chateau Lilian Ladouys, St. Estephe Bordeaux wine producer, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir.
+Learn everything about Chateau Lilian Ladouys, St. Estephe Bordeaux wine producer, with wine tasting notes and wine with food pairing tips.
+Learn about the best vintages, wine ratings, a history of the property, information on vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Lilian Ladouys History and Overview

-What we know of as Lilian Ladouys today, began to gain fame in 1654 when it was known at that time under the name of La Doys.
+What we know of as Chateau Lilian Ladouys today, began to gain fame in 1654 when it was known at that time under the name of La Doys.
 As you can guess, in time, La Doys morphed into Ladouys, which is how the estate earned its name.
-During the 18th century, the property was purchased by the Barre family.
-The Barre family remained in charge of Chateau Lilian Ladouys for more than 150 years.
-By the early 1900’s, due to neglect and a lack of funds, Chateau Lilian Ladouys slipped into a dilapidated state.
-The owners of Lilian Ladouys were forced to sell some of their Saint Estephe vineyards to help pay off debts they had incurred.
+In those days, it was known as Chateau Ladouys.
+During the 18th century, Chateau Ladouys was purchased by the Barre family.
+The Barre family remained in charge of Chateau Ladouys for more than 150 years.
+The Barre family were responsible for constructing the chateau that is still in use at the property today.
+To insure the family name remained intact at the property, they added their initials, AB, for (Auguste Barre) to a cornerstone on one the the twin towers.
+The other tower has stone etched with CL, for Chateau Ladouys.
+By the early 1900’s, due to neglect and a lack of funds, Chateau Ladouys slipped into a dilapidated state.
+The owners of Chateau Ladouys were forced to sell some of their Saint Estephe vineyards to help pay off debts they had incurred.